openmediatransport/.github/profile/README.md

 Send names are in the format **DEVICENAME (Source Name)** where DEVICENAME is typically either the name of the computer (for computer sources) or a unique device name (in the case of hardware encoders).

 ## Developer Guide

+### Getting Started

+The simplest way to start development is to download the prebuild binaries on the libomtnet releases page.
+This includes ready to use libraries for both .NET apps and any apps that can use C-style exports.

+For .NET add a reference to libomtnet to your application and make sure libvmx is also in the same directory.
+For C-style applications, include the libomt.h header and refer to the comments for more information on how to use each function.

 ### Libraries